Shakedown: Hawaii: Release

-Ports to discontinued consoles

 Many months after its initial release, VBlank ported Shakedown to three consoles that were discontinued in recent years: the Wii, the Wii U and the PlayStation 3.
 VBlank announced the Wii and Wii U versions on June 26, 2020.
 Both versions included all major content updates released to that point, and allowed the player to play the game with a sideways Wii Remote or a Classic Controller, with the former also supporting the GameCube controller and the latter supporting native Wii U controllers.
 The Wii version was released on July 9 exclusively in Europe with only a limited run of 3,000 copies, due to the system's obsolescence and Nintendo of America's inability to authorize a North American release.
 According to Vice, designer Brian Provinciano was informed that Nintendo of America was unable to approve a release because a few of its departments no longer had the ability to retrieve equipment that is necessary to distribute the game physically in North America.
 The Wii U version released worldwide the following month, with a physical release for NTSC systems.
-The Wii U version released on August 20, 2020 in three different editions: a digital download format that is available on the Wii U's Nintendo eShop, and two physical editions (one standard edition and one special edition, with the latter featuring a digital soundtrack and a special protective case) that were each limited to 3,000 copies, like the Wii version.
-This was the final game to be released physically on the Wii in Europe, the final game to be released physically on the Wii U in North America, and the last known game overall to be available on a Nintendo optical disc.
+The Wii U version released on August 20, 2020 in three different editions: a digital download format that was available on the Wii U's Nintendo eShop, and two physical editions (one standard edition and one special edition, with the latter featuring a digital soundtrack and a special protective case) that were each limited to 3,000 copies, like the Wii version.
+This was the final game to be released physically on the Wii in Europe, the final game to be released physically on the Wii U in North America, and the last game overall to be available on a Nintendo optical disc.
 Vblank also announced that a PlayStation 3 version of Shakedown: Hawaii would be digitally released on the same day, featuring the same post-release content added to the Wii and Wii U versions.
 Players who owned Shakedown: Hawaii on any other PlayStation platform are able to download the PS3 version for free, as well as synchronize save progress between that version and other owned PlayStation versions of the game.
 A physical version was announced in September 2022.

-The physical Shakedown: Hawaii has the PlayStation 3 catalog number of BLUS-31622 and is region-free.
+Shakedown: Hawaii was released on iOS mobile devices on December 20, 2024.